 - Examples of projects previously supported by the Trust and feedback from teachers

-- Links to websites that can provide vital help for setting up your Gardening Club, and
+- Links to websites that can provide vital help for developing your schools garden, and

 - Information on Educational Suppliers

 "This is a truly wonderful scheme and we feel very privileged to be part of it"